rmaicle/dlang-guide/conventions.md

 ###### Source Code Display

-Source codes are displayed in a block like the following with syntax highlighting and sometimes line numbers.
+Source codes are displayed in a block as shown below with syntax highlighting and sometimes with line numbers.
-The line numbers are displayed to help refer the reader to important parts in the source code.
-Also, comments are sometimes included in the source code to aid both the author and the reader.
-Comments are also color coded to easily distinguish it from the source code.
+Syntax highlighting helps readers to easily identify parts of the language and line numbers help when referring to concerned source code lines.

-Here is an example of a source code block that displays the texts to the console.
+Here is an example of a source code block displaying texts to the console.

 {% highlight d linenos %}
+123456789012345678901234567890123456789012345678901234567890123456789012345678901234567890123
+         1         2         3         4         5         6         7         8         9
 writeln("D Programming Language");
 writeln("Line comment");                // line comment
 writeln("Block comment");               /* block comment */
 writeln("Nesting block comment");       /+ nesting block comment +/
 {% endhighlight %}

-###### Output Display
+###### Console and Output Display

-Source code ouput is displayed in a block like the following.
-Output text will be displayed in monochrome which may differ from the actual output in your computer or terminal.
-Output will sometimes have line numbers to refer the reader to important parts of the output.
-Sometimes the output will have some kind of comment associated with it in the output display.
+Console and program output is also displayed in a block but texts are displayed in monochrome or without syntax highlighting with an exception to comments or remarks.
+Comments or remarks are not part of the actual console texts or program outputs but embedded by the author so as to provide information on the actual console text or program output.
-Comments are displayed with the hash (`#`) character and is color coded to distinguish it from the rest of the output.
+They are colored for easy identification and begins with the hash (`#`) character followed by some comment text.
+Line numbers will also be present with the same purpose as source code displays.

 Here is an example of a console or output display.